Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

-However, this sameness can obscure the power dynamics inherent in the feedback process.
+\looseness-1 However, this sameness can obscure the power dynamics inherent in the feedback process.
 Achieving scale in digital contexts is an aggregation of power---engineering the suppression of context to render complex social realities coherent through a computationally legible frame \cite{Tsing2012-bq,Gillespie2020-ib}.
 As Eubanks \cite{Eubanks2017-pr} demonstrates, the design of scaled technical systems can reinforce existing inequalities and marginalise certain voices.
 For example, people less likely to engage with these interfaces, such as those with limited digital literacy or access, may be underrepresented in the feedback data used to refine the family of models underlying the interfaces.
 The standardisation of feedback features across different systems might also lead to the homogenisation of user input, risking the amplification of certain biases or the suppression of diverse perspectives.
+The ``helpful, honest, and harmless'' framework \cite{Askell2021-yq}, for example, is commonly used to structure feedback for RLHF workflows.
+However, applying such standardised frameworks risks imposing particular values across diverse contexts \cite{Gabriel2025Matter}.
+Definitions of ``helpfulness'' can vary culturally \cite{Sambasivan2021-il}, and ``honesty'' privileges certain epistemic standards inherent in a model's training data \cite{Denton2020-ry}, while determining ``harmlessness'' involves complex and contested judgments about potential harms \cite{Weidinger2021Ethical, Hoffmann2019Where, Gabriel2025Matter}.

 It is thus imperative to critically examine what kinds of perspectives and contexts these feedback features make visible and valuable as forms of participation---both to those who participate and to those who integrate feedback from participants into ML workflows.
 The concept of affordances provides one useful lens for conducting such an analysis.